 There are two international standards for safety gates: the European EN 1930 and the American ASTM F1004.
-As there isn't currently an Australian standard, certification to these standards is worth looking for.
+As there isn't currently an Australian standard, certification to these standards is a good starting point.

 Pressure mounts vs hardware mounts

 Gates and barriers are often fixed to the doorway by pressure mounts, which screw out from the gate frame and hold the gate in position by pressure alone.
 Make sure these tighten firmly enough to hold the gate securely in place.
 Pressure mounts are easy to install, and usually sit inside wall cups which stick onto the door frame or wall using adhesive.
 For added security, wall cups can usually be bolted or screwed directly into the wall or doorframe.
-These are a better choice for riskier areas, such as the tops of stairways, where it is not advisable to use a pressure-mounted gate.
+This is a more permanent hardware solution for riskier areas, such as the tops of stairways, where it is not advisable to use a pressure-mounted gate.